 Check give option to disable outputs when opening a file if you want the option to disable any ouputs with write mode overwrite or append when you open a file, preventing accidentally writing over existing files.
-Note that this check is never made when using the - exit command line argument.
+Note that this check is never made when using the = exit command line argument.

-Check use native file windows to use the native Windows file open/save windows.
+Check use native file windows to use the native Mac file open/save windows.
+There is a known issue with macOS 10.15 that may cause crashes using native windows.